 21. The Personal Incredulity Fallacy

-The personal incredulity fallacy happens, when the person conclude something as false only because he/she fails to understand that why that particular thing is right.
-This is obviously wrong because the personal lack of understanding of certain things does not mean that thing is wrong, it only means that the person needed to grow his/her knowledge regarding that matter.
+The personal incredulity fallacy happens, when the person concludes something is false only because he/she fails to understand why that particular thing is right.
+This is wrong because the personal lack of understanding of certain things does not mean that thing is wrong, it only means that the person needed to grow his/her knowledge regarding that matter.
 If a person has full knowledge about a particular, and then he/she is stating that the said claim is wrong, it makes sense.
 People who find it difficult to understand new ideas often fell victim to this fallacy.

 Example of Personal Incredulity Fallacy